PeterStoytchev/ndi-compressor/README.md

 # Notes
 NOTE: Currently the ndi-server is both the server and decompressor.
 It doesn't really resend anything to anyone.
 It just receves a signal and transforms it into a NDI source.

-NOTE 2: This is, and always will be (or at least until NewTek release a cross-platform version of the SDK) Windows only, unlike the ndi-server, which eventually will be cross-platform.
+NOTE 2: Despite having added premake support, this is still only available for Windows.
+I have noticed that there is a SDK for Linux, so eventually I will add support.

 # Updates
 UPDATE 1: Multi-threading the various stages ended up being not a good idea, impact was negative in my testing.
 Currently the system is back to a single thread for video and another one for audio.
 I may revisit the idea at some point.
 Did some testing over WAN and network performance is currently a big problem.
 This is my main issue to solve.
 It works well over LAN (duh, so does NDI) as well as Wi-Fi as long as the bitrate is kept in check.

-I also added support for the Optik profiler.
-By default it is enabled, if you want to disable it, remove the "#define __PROFILE" in Profiler.h and recompile.
+UPDATE 2: Apperantly, I didn't know what I was doing when I last tried to multi-thread the compressor.
+So, yea.
+Multi-threading is back, but in a diffirent form.
+The biggest change, compared to before, is frame batching, which is currently baked in to 30 video and 24 audio frames per batch.

 # TODO
-1. Build system support.
-2. Build most of the dependencies with the build system, instead of including precompiled binaries (aside from NDI lib, which isn't open source)
+1. Build most of the dependencies with the build system, instead of including precompiled binaries (aside from NDI lib, which isn't open source)
-3. Some sort of compression for audio.
+2. Some sort of compression for audio.
 Currently thinking ZLib or LZ4, but could also be fed into ffmpeg.